-Waterfall Walk at Akaka Falls State Park Updated: 08.01.2017
+How to Visit Akaka Falls State Park

 Plummeting 442 feet, it’s easy to see why Akaka Falls is one of Hawaii’s most famous waterfalls.
 A viewing area includes protective railings so that you don’t fall over the edge while capturing the waterfall’s slender but powerful plunge into a gorge created by years of erosion.

-It pays to slow down and look closely during the easy hike to the waterfalls.
-It takes about 30 to 45 minutes, depending on how much time you spend taking photos, to complete the loop trail.
+It pays to slow down and look closely during the easy hike to Akaka Falls.
+The waterfall walk takes about 30 to 45 minutes, depending on how much time you spend taking photos, to complete the loop trail.

 With only a 100-foot plunge into the rainforest, Kahuna Falls is less impressive.
 It’s also harder to photograph as there is no access from the edge of the cliff.

 Alan and I read about Akaka Falls State Park in Hawaii The Big Island Revealed.
 We thoroughly enjoy spending time walking through the misty rainforest and photographing the water features, including Akaka and Kahuna Falls.